javaplus/PicoProjects/labs/01_first_circuit.md

 ![Basic Circuit](/images/Circuit.png)

 An important part of a working circuit is to make sure the circuit is complete or closed.
-That is that there is a connection from the battery or power sources positive terminal through the light and to the ground(negative).
-Electricity flows from the positve terminal to the ground(negative) and if there is a break or disconnect in the circuit then the circuit is "open" and therefore no electrcity is flowing and your light won't shine.
+That is when there is a connection from the battery or power sources positive terminal through the light and to the ground(negative).
+Electricity flows from the positive terminal to the ground(negative) and if there is a break or disconnect in the circuit then the circuit is "open" and therefore no electricity is flowing and your light won't shine.

 ## What we will build